 These scones are easy to prepare and so much better than the mealy crumble sold in the aforementioned “java-joints”.
 If you live near Foster’s Market, you’re excused.
 Otherwise, you need to get busy making these.
 Like, NOW!

-As they bake, your house will be enveloped in homey, sweet aromas — like walking into a neighborhood bakery as the breads and coffee cakes are coming out of the oven.
+As they bake, your house will be enveloped in sweet, homey aromas — like walking into a neighborhood bakery.
 You know what I’m talking about!

 Make them for your next brunch gathering, or a festive breakfast.
 And don’t forget the coffee!